10+ Japanese Phrases for Holidays, Christmas, New Years

 • Yoi o toshi o.

-This is a very common way Japanese people wish others a Happy New Year before the New Year begins.
+This is a very common way Japanese people say New Year before the New Year begins.
 That’s right.
 You can only say this before the clock strikes January 1st, 12:00AM.

 That means there’s a second way to say “Happy New Year” in Japanese, right after it becomes a new year.